MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/credentials/update

-Allows the ability to update the certificates and client secrets properties on single-tenant and multi-tenant applications.
+Allows the ability to update the certificates and client secrets properties on single-tenant and multitenant applications.
 Grants access to all fields on the application registration certificates & secrets page:

 ![This permission grants access to the app registration certificates & secrets page](./media/custom-available-permissions/app-registration-secrets.png)